John-OConnell/Stock_Market_Prediction_AI/README.md

 decisions.

 Instructions for running ARIMA Code:
+The ARIMA code is located under the arima_model directory.
+'CS5100_Project\arima_model'

 The best way to run the ARIMA code is to open the Jupyter notebook file (.ipynb) and run each section seperately.
+This way, you are able to follow along with the entire proces of creating an ARIMA model.
 However for sake of convience, a standard Python file (.py) is provided as well.
-Please note it is necessary to have all packaged listed at the top of the file installed in order to run the model.
+Please note it is necessary to have all packages listed at the top of the file installed in order to run themodel.

 Instructions for running LSTM code: